Gambling and online casinos in Ivory Coast

 Cultural and religious context

-but do not require a ban on gambling.
+Religious leaders are calling for accountability but not demanding a ban on gambling.

 "play consciously, win honestly" (joue responsable, gagne loyalement).